yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

 IMG_PATH = PATH/JPEGS
 ```

-To simplify the process of using the annotations, we create a dictionnary, where the keys are image IDs and the the values are a list of all the bounding boxes in the image, in such cases, a `defaultdict` is useful any time we want to have a default dictionary entry for new keys, so in case we want to access a new key, if it is not in the dict it'll be created, depending on the type we desire, in this case we'd like lists to be created.
+To simplify the process of using the annotations, we create a dictionary, where the keys are image IDs and the the values are a list of all the bounding boxes in the image, in such cases, a `defaultdict` is useful any time we want to have a default dictionary entry for new keys, so in case we want to access a new key, if it is not in the dict it'll be created, depending on the type we desire, in this case we'd like lists to be created.

 ```python
 trn_anno = collections.defaultdict(lambda:[])